Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Summary and Discussion

 As remarked in Section~\ref{s:depmu}, the subcritical clouds ($\muBcl=0.5$) have evolution very different from other models in several respects.
 These include an extremely long time until the first star formation followed by very slow star formation and dispersal (the lifetime can exceed $30 \Myr$ for some {\rm seed}s, and the final SFE $~\sim 2$--$3\%$), columnar outflow configuration, very low fraction of gas that is ionized, and extremely low escape fraction of LyC radiation, $f_{\rm esc, LyC}\sim 8-13\%$.
-The columnar outflow configuration of the subcritical models is not seen in observed GMCs.
-In addition, the low $f_{\rm esc, LyC}$ appears insufficient to explain emission from diffuse ionized gas, which requires low-density channels in the large-scale ISM and also sufficient photons escaping from active star-forming clouds \citep[see][and references therein]{kim19,kado-fong20}.
-Another feature of the subcritical models is that the cloud typically consists of massive filaments aligned preferentially perpendicular to the mean magnetic field (e.g. top row of Figure~\ref{f:snapshot-b}).
+The columnar outflow configuration of the subcritical models is not seen in observed GMCs, although recent evidence suggests that the dynamics of bipolar (or hourglass-shaped) \HII\ regions on smaller scales is controlled by magnetic fields \citep[e.g.,][]{eswaraiah17}.
+In addition, the low $f_{\rm esc, LyC}$ from magnetically subcritical clouds appears insufficient to explain emission from diffuse ionized gas, which requires low-density channels in the large-scale ISM and also sufficient photons escaping from active star-forming clouds \citep[see][and references therein]{kim19,kado-fong20}.
+Another feature of the subcritical models is that the cloud typically consists of massive filaments aligned preferentially perpendicular to the mean magnetic field (e.g., top row of Figure~\ref{f:snapshot-b}).
 This feature, while unlike observations of GMCs, is reminiscent of the perpendicular alignment between magnetic fields and high-column structures in several nearby lower-mass ($M \lesssim 10^4\Msun$) dark molecular clouds \citep[e.g.,][]{soler16}.
 This raises the interesting possibility that observed dark clouds, which have low overall SFE and lack of high-mass stars \citep[e.g.,][]{evans09}, may be magnetically subcritical.
 With slow star formation and low total mass, they may typically be destroyed (by external supernova shocks) before they ever form high-mass stars.